BiBiServ/docker-kraken-template-gcb/README.md

 ### Run Kraken Analysis

+Next, we need to write a wrapper script for the kraken call.
+In the Bielefeld setup you need to download the FASTQ file from SWIFT first:

+    swift -U gcb:swift -K ssbBisjNkXmwgSXbvyAN6CtQJJcW2moMHEAdQVN0 \
+    -A http://swift:7480/auth download gcb INFILE --output <SCRATCHDIR/INFILE>

+In the Giessen Setup the FASTQ is already mounted to the host `HOST_DATADIR`.

+**Note:** The list of input file names can be found in `samples.txt`.

+Now you can run Kraken on the `INFILE`:

+    /vol/kraken/kraken --preload --threads $NSLOTS --db <PATH TO KRAKEN DB> \
+    --fastq-input --gzip-compressed --output <SPOOLDIR/OUTFILE> <INFILE>

+**Note:** Every time you make changes to your script, to need to build and push your Docker container before testing it using the `docker_run.sh` wrapper.

 Start the pipeline for just one input file:

+#### Bielefeld Setup:

     qsub -N kraken_SRR935726 -pe multislot $NUM_CORES -cwd \
     /vol/spool/docker-kraken-gcb/scripts/docker_run.sh \
     $DOCKER_USERNAME/kraken-docker $HOST_SCRATCHDIR $HOST_SPOOLDIR \
     "/vol/scripts/kraken_pipeline.sh SRR935726.fastq.gz SRR935726"

+#### Giessen Setup:

+    qsub -N kraken_SRR935726 -pe multislot $NUM_CORES -cwd \
+    /vol/spool/docker-kraken-gcb/scripts/docker_run.sh \
+    $DOCKER_USERNAME/kraken-docker $HOST_DBDIR $HOST_DATADIR $HOST_SPOOLDIR \
+    "/vol/scripts/kraken_pipeline.sh SRR935726.fastq.gz SRR935726"

 You will find the output files in `/vol/spool`.

 If your pipeline is working, analyze all FASTQ files:

+#### Bielefeld Setup:

     for i in `cat samples.txt | sed 's/.fastq.gz//g'`
     do